discos/doc/user/srt/source/Troubleshooting.rst

     * **Dead time between consecutive subscans is much longer than expected**

+Maybe you are using old schedules that still contain  ``wait`` commands in the post-scan procedures.
-With Nuraghe 0.5 it is necessary to delete from the schedules all the post-scan wait times, as the system now takes automatically care of computing and applying proper delays according to the deceleration ramps duration.
+With Nuraghe >0.5 it is incorrect to insert post-scan waiting times in the schedules, as the system takes automatically care of computing and applying proper delays, according to the deceleration ramps duration.
-If you specify a wait time in your post-scan procedures, it will add to the system-computed delays.
+If you specify a wait time in your post-scan procedures, it will **add** to the system-computed delays.